xgp/sql2java/README.md

 mvn -e exec:java -Dexec.classpathScope="runtime" -Dexec.mainClass="net.sourceforge.sql2java.Main" -Dexec.args="src/config/test.properties"

 Generated classes will appear in target/generated-sources/ or wherever you configured in src/config/test.properties.
 There is a log at target/velocity.log that will tell you if anything failed, and running Maven with the -e flag should be somewhat informative.

+### Customizing: ###
+The Velocity templates used by the code generator are in src/main/resources/templates/velocity.
+The per-schema templates are in the global/ subdirectory, and the per-table templates are in the table/ subdirectory.
+If you add a new template to either directory, you must specify it in your properties file under mgrwriter.templates.perschema or mgrwriter.templates.pertable.

+### Dependencies: ###
+- Runtime dependencies for the generated code are slf4j <http://www.slf4j.org> for logging, whatever JDBC driver you need for your database, and google-guava <https://code.google.com/p/guava-libraries/> for Immutable Lists/Maps and caching.

+### Feedback: ###
+Please submit a pull request if you'd like to see something changed.

+Does anyone else use this?
+Let me know if you are a user (of this or some sql2java variant).
+The occasion of meeting users of old/obscure projects that I use has been known to produce free beer in San Francisco.